unhingednerdxcx/SafeSense/README.md

 ## Notes:

-1. This is for Linux users only.
-2. This project can be easily modded
+1. This project can be easily modded
-3. COMPATIBLITY AT THE END
+2. COMPATIBLITY AT THE END

 ## Why this project?